Phlebotomy Certification Wichita, Kansas

 Preparing to take the Certification Exam

 Once you have registered to attempt the certification exam, you should prepare by reviewing study materials provided to you by the certification agency.
 Every agency has testing materials based upon their certification exams.
 Be sure to study each day for at least one hour until you are very confident in your knowledge.
 Taking practice exams can greatly increase your chances of passing the certification exam.
-NPS provides full examination materials, unlimited practice exams and three chances to take the national certification exam.
+NPS provides full examination materials, unlimited practice exams and one chance to take the national certification exam.

 After you have passed the final exam, your credentials are rapidly inputted in the national registry and a digital copy of your official certification is provided in your account.
 Your digital copy, along with your NPS transcripts, should be downloaded and printed for use as proof of certification.

 Starting Your Medical Career in Phlebotomy

 - Verify patients identity

 - Preparing blood or other specimens for testing

 NPS works with multiple staffing agencies to help our members find a career in the phlebotomy field.
 Click here for more information on job placement assistance by NPS.

 Certified Phlebotomy Technicians will be required to renew their CPT Certification after two years.
 A phlebotomist should begin the process at least 30 days prior to the week their certification expires.
 This will permit the phlebotomist enough time to review their continuing education hours and attempt their renewal assessment.
 You will not have to go back to a school or attend a class to renew your certification.